Fast quantum subroutines for the simplex method: Introduction

-Suppose we want to solve the system $A_B x = b$, where $A_B$ is an $m \times m$ invertible matrix with at most $s$ nonzero elements per column or row.
-Using the fastest known quantum linear systems algorithm \cite{childs2017quantum}, the gate complexity of this operation is $\tilde{O}(s \kappa \max\{T_{A_B}, T_b\})$, where $T_{A_B}, T_b$ indicate the gate complexity necessary to describe $A_B, b$ in a certain input model, and $\kappa$ is the condition number of $A_B$.
+Suppose we want to solve the system $A x = b$, where $A$ is an $m \times m$ invertible matrix with at most $d$ nonzero elements per column or row.
+Using the quantum linear systems algorithm of \citet{childs2017quantum}, the gate complexity of this operation is $\tilde{O}(d \kappa \max\{T_{A}, T_b\})$, where $T_{A}, T_b$ indicate the gate complexity necessary to describe $A, b$ in a certain input model, and $\kappa$ is the condition number of $A$.
 We remark that here and in the rest of this paper, we measure the running time for quantum subroutines as the number of basic gates (i.e., gate complexity), as is usual in the literature.
 Notice that $m$ does not appear in the running time, as the dependence is polylogarithmic.
-However, we need $\tilde{O}(sm)$ gates to implement $T_{A_B}$ for sparse $A_B$ in the gate model, as will be shown in the following; and $\tilde{O}(m)$ gates are necessary to implement $T_b$.
-This is natural for an exact representation of the input data, since $A_B$ has $O(sm)$ nonzero elements and $b$ has $O(m)$ nonzero elements.
-If we also want to extract the solution $x = A_B^{-1} b$ with precision $\delta$, using the fast tomography algorithm of \cite{kerenidis2018quantum} we end up with running time $\tilde{O}(\frac{1}{\delta^2} \kappa s^2 m^2)$.
-This is slower than the time taken to classically compute an LU decomposition of $A_B$, which is $O(s^{0.7} m^{1.9} + m^{2 + o(1)})$ \cite{yuster2005fast}.
+However, we need $\tilde{O}(dm)$ gates to implement $T_{A}$ for sparse $A$ in the gate model, and $\tilde{O}(m)$ gates are necessary to implement $T_b$.
+This is natural for an accurate representation of the input data, since $A$ has $O(dm)$ nonzero elements and $b$ has $O(m)$ nonzero elements.
+If we also want to extract the solution $x = A^{-1} b$ with precision $\delta$, using the (optimal) tomography algorithm of \cite{nannitomography} we end up with running time $\tilde{O}(\frac{1}{\delta} \kappa d^2 m^2)$.
+This is slower than the time taken to classically compute an LU decomposition of $A$, which is $O(d^{0.7} m^{1.9} + m^{2 + o(1)})$ \citep{yuster2005fast}.
 Thus, naive application of quantum linear system algorithms (QLSAs) does not give any advantage.